Frances Slocum: George Winter's influence

 He estimated her height at about five feet tall.
 He also noted the deep lines on her face and her hair, "originally of a dark brown, was now frosted."
 Winter's journal also provides a description of her attire, which included a red calico shirt with yellow and green figures, a black cloth petticoat bordered with red ribbon, faded red leggings with green ribbons, and a black silk shawl.
 She was barefoot and wore little jewelry, with the exception of earrings.

 During the sitting for her portrait Winter communicated with her through the African American interpreter who was living at Deaf Man's village.
 Winter described his presence in the village: "I could but feel as by intuition, that my absence would be hailed as a joyous relief to the family."
-Winter showed her Miami family his sketch and later noted that Slocum "looked upon her likeness with complacency," Kekenakushwa, her oldest daughter, "eyed it approvingly, yet suspiciously," and her younger daughter, Ozahshinquah, refused to look, "as though something evil surrounded it."
+Winter showed her Miami family his sketch and later noted that Slocum "looked upon her likeness with complacency," Kekenakushwa, her elder daughter, "eyed it approvingly, yet suspiciously," and her younger daughter, Ozahshinquah, refused to look, "as though something evil surrounded it."

 In addition to the portrait for the Slocum family, Winter sketched another version.
 The two are significantly different.
 In the formal oil portrait for the Slocum family, she is somber, her skin appears lighter, and her clothes are not as vibrant or detailed.
 In the other version, which included Slocum and her two daughters, her deeply lined face appears darker skinned and her clothing is more colorful and detailed.
 Her daughter Ozahshinquah, who refused to look at Winter's original sketch, appears on the left with her back to the artist, a common native practice.